Why Would a Seller Delay Signing an Offer? 11 Possibilities

 Popular Questions About Real Estate Offers

 How long does a seller have to respond to an offer?
 How long a seller has to respond to an offer depends on the contract.
-Some contracts might have a “time for acceptance” that needs to be filled in on the contract while others might have a default 24-48 hour deadline.
+Some contracts might have a “time for acceptance” that needs to be filled in on the contract while others might have a default 24 to 48 hour deadline.
 With that being said, a seller isn’t required to respond to an offer at all.

 Are there signs your offer will be accepted?
 There could be a few signs your offer might be accepted by a seller.
 A few of these reasons include the listing agent verbalizing that your offer has a strong possibility of being accepted.
 Another is you’re the only offer on the table, it’s a strong offer, and the seller is motivated to sell.